 Harry E. Slep Student Center

 The Harry E. Slep Student Center is the social focal point of the campus, serving as a recreational and relaxation center for students.
-On the first floor is the Division of Student Affairs, including Student Conduct, Student Diversity and Inclusion Programming, International Student Services, Off-Campus Housing, and the Center for Student and Civic Engagement.
+On the first floor is the Division of Student Affairs, including Student Accountability and Conflict Response, Student Diversity and Inclusion Programming, International Student Services, Off-Campus Housing, and the Center for Student and Civic Engagement.
 Also located on the first floor are two study areas, a large multipurpose lounge, convenience store, and student organization offices.
 The Career Services Office is located in 205 Slep Student Center.

 E. Raymond Smith Building